 Also check out our guide about the best areas to stay in Tel Aviv.

 Not a fan of big chain hotels?
 No problem.
-If you want to stay in a boutique hotel in Tel Aviv, then you should book Shalom Boutique Hotel & Relax.
+If you want to stay in a boutique hotel in Tel Aviv, then you should book The Rothschild 71.
 The hotel has been rated highly by previous guests for its boutique style.
 It has also been recommended by influential travel journalists.

-Hotels are expensive in Tel Aviv, but if you're looking for an affordable hotel, then book Hotel Poli House.
+Hotels are expensive in Tel Aviv, but if you're looking for an affordable hotel, then book Jojo TLV.
 It's an excellent budget hotel offering great value for money.
 It's in a good location, it's been recommended by travel experts and the hotel has excellent customer reviews.
+Also check out our list of the best cheap hotels in Tel Aviv.

 If you want to stay in a 3-star hotel in central Tel Aviv you would be looking at an average price of $170 per night.
 For 4-star hotels the average price is around $240 per night.
 For a 5-star hotel in Tel Aviv the average rate is around $330 per night.